-In addition to this standard way of listing authors there are a few special cases:
+In addition to this standard way of listing authors there are two special cases:

 - Multiple first authors are used when two authors contributed equally to a publication.
 The joint first authors are typically indicated with an asterisk and an explanatory note.
 Joint first co-authorship is common in interdisciplinary studies.

 - Multiple last authors are used less frequently than multiple first authors.
-One of the reasons some journals started to introduce joint last authorship is to increase accountability by making sure that more than one senior member of the group has reviewed all the data and analysis presented in the publication .
+One of the reasons some journals started to introduce joint last authorship is to increase accountability by making sure that more than one senior member of the research group has reviewed all the data and analysis presented in the publication.

-Determining authorship position should be started while writing and editing the manuscript to make sure that submission is not delayed because of disagreements.
+Determining authorship position can be difficult.
+Journals advise to start the process while writing and editing the manuscript to make sure that submission is not delayed because of disagreements.